rassulya/issai_qazllm/README.md

 5. **Configure GPU access**:
    In the `docker-compose.yaml` file, set the `NVIDIA_VISIBLE_DEVICES` environment variable to specify the GPUs you want to use.
 ---

 ### Setting Configurations

 - Edit the `conf/parameters_benchmark.yaml` file to set your desired configurations for benchmarking.
+If you changed number gpus in docker-compose, set number of tensor_parallel_size to be equal.
 - Edit the `conf/parameters_quantization.yaml` file to set your desired configurations for quantization.
 - Edit the `conf/parameters_ui.yaml` file to set your desired configurations for ui deployment.